-Students who wish to reside off campus and have one of the three circumstances listed above may apply for a residential exemption.
+Students having one of the three circumstances listed above may apply for a residential exemption.
 The following procedure must be followed for a student to be considered for an exemption:

 - Write a letter requesting an exemption.
 This letter should include a detailed description of the circumstances that pertain to the student not living in the Residence Hall and complete contact information, including e-mail address and phone number. - The Manager of Residence Life and Summer Residential Programs should receive the letter no later than the first day of August before classes start. - Students who are approved for an off-campus exemption may still choose to participate in the School's meal plan. - All students living off campus are required to provide the School with their physical address.